Affinage

 Open questions at the time

-• Outward-facing and occluded states not yet captured
+• Outward-facing state not captured

-• Aromatic amino acid-bound structures not determined
+• Aromatic amino acid bound structures not determined

 Open questions